per-sephone/SnakeSynth/ui/README.md

 a few install notes:

 * The installer requires a free Qt account
-* Take care to claim pindividual ersonal use, and not enterprise
+* Take care to claim individual use, and not enterprise

 Reference documentation for the Qt Creator is here: https://doc.qt.io/qtcreator/